 Be nice.
 Or else.

-Colorado Designer at Jeremiah Shoaf Design LLC Joined over 3 years ago via an invitation from Asher S.
+Colorado Designer at Jeremiah Shoaf Design LLC Joined almost 4 years ago via an invitation from Asher S.

 Visit typographychecklist.com for the free demo version.

 Most of this content was directly copied-and-pasted from my site Typewolf.
 Just wanted to say I had nothing to do with this post...